HugoTronics/HugoTronics.github.io/content/posts/DIY Rasp pi3/index.md

 ---
-title: "Android Auto Crankshaft Project: DIY Installation with Raspberry Pi 3"
+title: "Android Auto Project: DIY Installation with Raspberry Pi 3"
 date: 2024-09-06T15:54:41+02:00
 draft: false
 tags: [Raspberry Pi, DIY Projects, Car Technology]
 summary: "Transform your car with a DIY Android Auto system using Raspberry Pi 3.
 Discover how to create a functional, aesthetic setup without breaking the bank."
 ---

-## Android Auto Crankshaft Project: My DIY Installation with Raspberry Pi 3
+## Android Auto Project: My DIY Installation with Raspberry Pi 3

 Hey everyone!
 Today, I’m sharing how I turned my Raspberry Pi 3 into an Android Auto system for my car.
 The idea was to create a practical, aesthetic, and affordable device without altering my vehicle’s original interior.
 After some research and a bit of tinkering, I managed to install a touchscreen and a 3D-printed mount without spending a fortune.
 Here’s a step-by-step guide, from choosing the hardware to setting up the software.